christiankopac/emacs/docs/denote-workflow.md

 **Command:** `M-x denote-find-by-signature`

-Show all notes with a specific signature (no default keybinding).
+Show all denote with a specific signature (no default keybinding).

 ---